quantumfrost/docker-ap-1/README.md

 This script configures a Debian-based system to act as a wireless access point.
 The whole AP functionality runs inside a docker container.

+Create a config file called wlan_config.txt, using wlan_config_example.txt as a starting point.

 The script must be run as ``root`` and be given execution permissions:

 ```